Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JAMES MURPHY (USA)

 This legendary guitar wizard has graced with his presence many celebrated acts from the metal scene (Agent Steel, Obituary, Testament, Death, Cancer, etc.).
 In-between his busy schedule he has found some time to release two albums under his name in the 90's.
 Music-wise this is progressive/technical thrash with a modern flavour (but no grooves).
-The style is not flamboyant ala Yngwie Malmsteen, or very aggressive ala Toby Knapp, but makes for an interesting listen, mixing both eclectic, offbeat, more progressively-laced sections, with some impressive hard-hitting straight ones.
+The style is not flamboyant ala Yngwie Malmsteen, nor is it very aggressive in the vein of Toby Knapp, but makes for an interesting listen mixing both eclectic, offbeat, more progressively-laced sections with some impressive hard-hitting straight ones.
 On the songs (not all pieces are instrumentals) you can hear Chuck Billy, Devin Townsend, John West; Steve Digiorgio on bass, too.
-Murphy is still fighting brain cancer which befell him 5 years ago, and our hopes (and prayers) are that this metal hero will recover completely very soon to carry on with his great contribution to the metal field.
+Murphy is still fighting brain cancer which befell him 5 years ago, and our hopes (and prayers) are that this metal hero will recover completely very soon to carry on with his contribution to the metal field.

 Convergence Full-LenGTH, 1996